Skip to main content

 Add mood lighting

 Create ambience by branching out beyond the basic headlamp.
-Invest in a good quality lantern or step it up a notch with led string lighting.
-Camping hack: you can make a basic DIY lantern with a headlamp and a water bottle.
+Invest in a good quality lantern or step it up a notch with LED string lighting.
+Pro tip: you can make a basic DIY lantern with a headlamp and a water bottle.

 You’re nearly ready to hit the road!

-Plus, give yourself peace of mind and protect the belongings inside your vehicle from thieves with Personal Property Coverage as part of BCAA Optional Car Insurance.
+Plus, give yourself peace of mind and protect the belongings inside your vehicle from thieves with Personal Property Coverage available as an additional add-on with BCAA Optional Car Insurance.
 As a Member you’ll save up to 20%.

 Happy summer camping!